griptape-ai/griptape/docs/griptape-framework/structures/workflows.md

 workflow.run()
 ```

-Or even mix imparetive and declarative:
+Or even mix imperative and declarative:

 ```python
 from griptape.tasks import PromptTask